 Beard genetics can play havoc with guys who simply want to grow a manly beard.

-Many guys have questions as to whether it works, how safe is it, and how fast will you see results?
+Many guys have questions as to whether it works, how safe is it, and how fast can you see the results?

 Hopefully, the following information will shed some light on the power of Rogaine and what you can expect if you decide to get in the ring and fight genetics head-on.